dmitrySorokin/interferobotProject/README.md

 * i, j, k, l  - controlls beam splitter 2
 * press r to reset the simulator to a random position
 * press q to move to alligned state

+Or let the agent to this:
-* press space to run the trained agent
+* press space to run/stop the agent

 to evaluate the trained agent for 100 episodes run: